Header image

 The small green area at top right shows the WiFi signal strength.
 Of course, one can elect to modify Bruce's screen layout in the source code, to suit your own whims.

-eg Changed the format of the date: (Later, I changed the seconds to a smaller font as I think it's nicer that way)
+eg Change the format of the date: (Later, I changed the seconds to a smaller font as I think it's nicer that way)

 The software is very flexible and for example, you can elect to show the time in 12hr format.

-Thanks also to WA2FZW and G3ZQC for fixing a couple of bugs in the original code.
+Thanks also to WA2FZW and G3ZQC (sadly now SK) for fixing a couple of bugs in the original code.
 (The Github link on this page will be updated soon.)

 73's